vmsmith/CookBook/soup_carrot_apple.md

 1. Salt and gently sauté the onion, carrots and apple (covered) until they soften, about 15 minutes.
 2. Increase the heat to high, add the chicken stock and bring to a boil.
 3. Reduce the heat to low, and cook until the carrots are completely tender, about 20 minutes.
-4. Remove from the heat and let cool for 20 minutes.
+4. Remove from the heat and let cool for 20 minutes, then blend.
-5. Using a slotted spoon, transfer the solids to the blender or food processor and process until smooth.
+6. Add the yogurt, if desired, and blend more.
-6. Add the yogurt, if desired, and process again, then stir this mixture back into the soup.
-Taste, and season with additional salt, if desired.
+7. Taste, and season with additional salt, if desired.